awsdocs/amazon-ec2-user-guide/doc_source/storage-optimized-instances.md

 # Storage optimized instances<a name="storage-optimized-instances"></a>

 Storage optimized instances are designed for workloads that require high, sequential read and write access to very large data sets on local storage\.
-They are optimized to deliver tens of thousands of low\-latency, random I/O operations per second \(IOPS\) to applications\.<a name="d2-instances"></a>
+They are optimized to deliver tens of thousands of low\-latency, random I/O operations per second \(IOPS\) to applications\.
+For more information, including the technology used, see the [Amazon EC2 Instance Type Details](http://aws.amazon.com/ec2/instance-types/) page\.<a name="d2-instances"></a>

 **D2 instances**